craftzdog/send-email-lambda/README.md

 apex deploy
 ```

-Add following policy to use SES.sendEmail to your lambda role with policy name `contact-form_submit`:
+Add following policy to use SES.sendEmail to your lambda role with policy name `send-email_submit`:

 ```json
 {